-20. Monitoring and review
+24. Monitoring and review

-This policy will be reviewed at least annually by the designated safeguarding trustee and board of trustees.
-The trust will ensure, following review, that the policy is updated to ensure it is up-to-date with safeguarding issues as they emerge and evolve, including any lessons learnt.
+This policy is reviewed at least annually by the DSL and the headteacher.
+This policy will be updated as needed to ensure it is up-to-date with safeguarding issues as they emerge and evolve, including any lessons learnt.

-Any changes made to this policy will be communicated to all members of the trust.
+Any changes made to this policy will be communicated to all members of staff.
 All members of staff are required to familiarise themselves with all processes and procedures outlined in this policy as part of their induction programme.
-The next scheduled review date for this policy is October 2025
+The next scheduled review date for this policy is September 2025.